 A good CRM for Finance software enables you to reach out to hundreds of customers with customized, personalized campaigns and emails, which can be your gateway to establishing a good rapport with them, and even creating a loyalty towards your brand.
 Be it to wish them for their birthdays or anniversaries, or to send them relevant product or service emails, personalizing can go a long way in making your customers feel that you really care about their interests and needs, rather than just focussing on selling your product to reach your targets.

 Like we said earlier, creating a great customer experience is about sustaining that quality across touchpoints within your company.
 Customers come back with multiple queries and requests – they need a new credit card, they need to generate a new pin, they want to check on an unusual transaction, and so on.
 In such circumstances, integrating your CRM for Finance software with a support software will not only ensure that you have context about the customer’s past interactions with your company to make your response more relevant, but also ensure that you are able to prioritize customer issues and address them more efficiently.

-“With Freshworks CRM (formerly Freshsales), we have just the right amount of flexibility, to be able to overhaul the system and change our process on a regular basis.
-We’re now in a cycle where every six to nine months, we change our entire Freshworks CRM instance.
+“With Freshsales CRM (formerly Freshworks CRM), we have just the right amount of flexibility, to be able to overhaul the system and change our process on a regular basis.
+We’re now in a cycle where every six to nine months, we change our entire CRM instance.
 And, we’re able to cycle through those iterations very easily.
 As a growing company, I think that is critical.”

-“For me personally, what caught my attention with Freshworks CRM (formerly Freshsales) was, it allows API integrations, and we can track conversions on our website back into Freshworks CRM.”
+“For me personally, what caught my attention with Freshsales CRM (formerly Freshsworks CRM) was, it allows API integrations, and we can track conversions on our website back into Freshsales CRM.”

 Sorry, our deep-dive didn’t help.
 Please try a different search term.